Hello! I’m Paige Zaferiou (zah-FAIRY-oo), an eclectic shamanic artist.

-I believe in the power of these things that I do.
+I believe in the power of the sacred and visual arts.
 These things help us to be who we are, to do what we came here to do — and to understand what that is and who we are, if we’ve forgotten.

 I’ve been blessed to study with some of the finest teachers this side of the astral plane.
 Among them:

 - Briana Saussy, sacred artist.
-I’ve taken more of Bri’s classes than I can count over the years, including Diagnostic Tarot, Spinning Gold, The Miracle Tree Sessions, and Called To The Crossroads.
+Since 2013 I’ve taken more of Bri’s classes than I can count on my hands, including Diagnostic Tarot, Spinning Gold, The Miracle Tree Sessions, and Called To The Crossroads.

 - Theresa Reed, The Tarot Lady.
 I was the winner of Theresa’s 2014 Tarot Apprenticeship contest, and studied 1:1 with her for an incredibly enriching year.

 - Alexis Cunningfolk, herbologist.
 The Lunar Apothecary is a wonderfully rich resource for herbalists and moon-lovers.

 - Richard Yarde, master watercolorist.
 I was extremely fortunate to study with Richard during his last years.
 He helped me become the watercolorist I am today.